Monument organised by Bordeaux Tourism & Congress

 Wednesday to Friday: 2 – 6 pm

-Saturday and Sunday: 11 am – 1 pm and 2 – 6 pm
+Saturday, Sunday and public holidays: 11 am – 1 pm and 2 – 6 pm

-Adult price: €7 / Reduced price: €5
+Adult rate: €7 / Concessionary rate: €5

-Free for accompanied children under 12
+Free for children under 12 accompanied by an adult

-and the 1st Sunday of each month
+and on the 1st Sunday of the month

 Visit more, spend less!